milesroxas/Flint/src/features/linter/README.md

 ## Notes and limitations

-- Full-page lint currently registers default rules in the store-level registry; context-aware rules are registered only by the element-lint flow via global initialization.
 - Webflow Designer APIs are expected to provide `getAllElements`, `getAllStyles`, `getStyles`, `getName`, `getProperties`, and `getChildren` where referenced.